xbeat/Machine-Learning/README.md

 Caption: This code defines a function `simpson` that takes a function `f`, the integration limits `a` and `b`, and the number of subintervals `n`.
 It calculates the approximation of the integral using Simpson's Rule.

+## Smoothing Time Series Data with Gaussian Filters

+Gaussian Filter Fundamentals

+The Gaussian filter is a crucial tool in time series analysis that applies a weighted moving average using the normal distribution.
+It effectively reduces noise while preserving underlying trends by giving more weight to nearby points and less weight to distant ones.

 ## Webhooks vs. Polling Enabling Real-Time Communication

 What is a Webhook?